Dreamyrin/Dreamyrin/README.md

 <div> Hello!
 Thanks for looking at my profile 𐔌՞꜆. ̫.꜀՞𐦯

-Please check my [strawpage](https://dreamyrin.straw.page/) for more info!
+Please check my [strawpage](https://dreamyrin.straw.page/) if you want to know more about me!

 <div></div>